Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 A Typical Oppression Claim

-In the vast majority of oppression cases, the complainant is a minority shareholder in a closely-held corporation.
+In most oppression cases, the complainant is a minority shareholder in a closely-held corporation.

 This is because, in closely-held corporations, minority shareholders cannot simply sell their shares on the open market if they are being mistreated.

-Instead, minority shareholders must turn to the oppression remedy to protect their interests.
+Instead, minority shareholders must use the remedy of oppression to protect their interests.

 The most common remedy in this situation is an appraisal, which is where the corporation is forced to buy back the shares of the minority shareholder at an appraised value.